 When they arrive at the torture chambers, Guts finds Puck and Puck tells him what happened to Casca.
 He then leads him to the big spirit that swallowed her up (that big spirit was the demon infant, if you look closely at what is happening later: you see Casca inside the blob and the demon infant with her).

 Even here, Farnese prefers going after Guts than to be left behind.
 It’s as if she knew that even how Guts is always threatening to her, he’s still less scary than those things.
 Reminder he also protected her from them when they first met.

-During Griffith’s Rebirth
+During Griffith’s birth Ceremony

 Guts, Farnese, Serpico, Jerome, Isidro, Casca and Nina were stuck on one of the walls around Albion.
 There, Guts was holding off Mozgus while the others fend off Mozgus surviving henchmen, who also were turned into Pseudo-Apostles.

 Note how the masses here think Mozgus’ form is the divine power of God, but Farnese knows better…

 The comparison to the normal evil spirits she has already seen (when she was taken hostage by Guts, heretic’s cave, the blob that formed inside the tower’s torture chambers) possibly made her realize that Mozgus isn’t as much of a saint as she thought he would be.

 When Guts defeated Mozgus, Farnese was left lost and ruminant.
 Clearly, she was affected by his death.